 Provisional Cast On: One-Step Method | Purl Soho

-To begin, make a slip knot on the crochet hook (you don’t need to leave much of a tail here and you don’t want it to be too tight).
+To begin the provisional cast on, make a slip knot on the crochet hook (you don’t need to leave much of a tail here and you don’t want it to be too tight).
 Place your knitting needle in your left hand, and with the same hand, hang onto the tail of the slip knot to keep it out of the way.

 • Post Image